matthewfeickert/intro-to-docker/_episodes/05-dockerfiles.md

 - "Built time variables can be defined with `ARG` and set with `--build-arg`"
 - "`ENV` arguments persist into the container runtime"
 - "Docker images can have multiple tags associated to them"
+- "Docker images can use `COPY` to copy files into them during build"
 ---

 Docker images are built through the Docker engine by reading the instructions from a